Mahesh1416/databases-for-analytics/exercises/exercise01.md

 _We can set it for a text format.
 This would be beneficial in the case when we do not need to perform mathematical calculations.

-_The data type for 'country.IndepYear' is smallest.
-It is because this type of data is a small whole number value.

 ---